CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 1/CSE321_project1_mnelyubo_readme.md

 -------------------
 Features
 -------------------
-The corrected code program uses threads and interrupts to handle scheduled execution based on real-world inputs to the system.
+The corrected code program
+- uses threads and interrupts to handle scheduled execution based on real-world inputs to the system
+- switches between the states of turning an onboard LED on and off at regular intervals and pausing with the LED off until swapped back into the blinking mode

 -------------------